Emurgo/yoroi-frontend/docs/specs/code/STORAGE.md

 Note: Transactions are linked to wallets indirectly through addresses.

+Note: You can infer the fee by (input - output)

+Note: We don't store raw transaction body.
+This must be provided externally if required.

+Note: although UTXO can be derived from the Inputs + Outputs and maintained in memory, this can lead to longer app start times for large wallets so it’s better to store this.

+#### Error status

+We optionally store `ErrorMessage` but this should only be used if the API layer does not recognize the error code received by the server.

-# UtxoTransactionInput / UtxoTransactionOutput tables
+### UtxoTransactionInput / UtxoTransactionOutput tables

-Note: I add “Amount”  explicitly in the input even though when the input belongs to yourself, you can know the value by just looking up the value of the UTXO from the TransactionOutput table.
-The reason I do this is because in the light client case, you can’t know the input amount when the input belongs to somebody else.
+Note: `Amount` is explicit in the input even though when the input belongs to yourself, you can know the value by just looking up the value of the UTXO from the TransactionOutput table.
+This is because in the light client case, you can’t know the input amount when the input belongs to somebody else.

-# Status tables

-We want to avoid representing the storage as a string because we often want queries such as "give me all pending transactions" which would not be fast on string keys.
-Using ints as a key instead of more flexible but is error-prone and hard to debug.

-Instead, we have explicit tables for each status.
-This spec proposes two:

-1. PendingTransaction
-2. FailedTransaction

-Note: Included in the blockchain is implicit by being absent from these two tables.

-# PrivateKey Table
+### PrivateKey Table

 These aren’t available for
 1. Hardware wallets
 2. Address checkers

-# UTXO Table

-Although UTXO can be derived from the Inputs + Outputs and maintained in memory, this can lead to longer app start times for large wallets so it’s better to store this.
-TODO: I think this will also be useful come Plutus to be able to associate data with UTXO.
-We may have to change the UTXO table to get this to be future-proof though

-# Bip44Wrapper Table
+### Bip44Wrapper Table

 This table allows us to decouple settings for a Bip44 wallet from the ConceptualWallet.
 Necessary to support non-UTXO wallets.